cyberconnecthq/cyberconnect-docs/docs/Apis/identity.md

 ## Retrieve Follower, Following, Friend Lists

-Follower, Following, Friend are endpoints that implemented with pagination.
-In order to get the whole data set of an address, you need to make requests page by page with correct namespace and pagination method.
+Follower, Following, Friend are endpoints that are implemented with pagination.
+In order to get the whole data set of an address, you need to make requests page by page with the correct namespace and pagination input parameters.

 For detail, please check [Namespace](./namespace) and [Pagination](./pagination) page.